-GJEPC Targets 20% Export Boost To UAE With IGJS Dubai 2024 In FY 24-25
+GJEPC Targets 20% Export Boost to UAE with IGJS Dubai 2024 in FY 24-25

-(MENAFN- Dubai PR Network) Dubai, October 8, 2024 - The 4th edition of the International Gem & Jewellery Show (IGJS) Dubai commenced today, hosted by the Gem & Jewellery Export Promotion Council (GJEPC) of India.
+(MENAFN- Adfactors PR) Bengaluru, October 8, 2024 — The 4th edition of the International Gem & Jewellery Show (IGJS) Dubai commenced today, hosted by the Gem & Jewellery Export Promotion Council (GJEPC) of India.
 This exclusive event, co-sponsored by Suntech Business Solutions and supported by the Dubai Gold & Jewellery Group, brings together the finest of Indian gems and jewellery, reinforcing India's position as a premier destination for global buyers.

 Mr. Nirav Bhansali acknowledged the UAE’s importance, driven by its growing consumer base and flourishing tourism sector, which is fast becoming a major hub for jewellery sales.
 He also noted key regional initiatives like Saudi Arabia’s Vision 2030 and Qatar’s Tourism Strategy 2030, which will significantly boost market demand.